2014 ACJS Awards and Selection Criteria

 For the outstanding paper presented at the 2013 Annual Meeting.

-The Michael C. Braswell/Anderson Publishing Outstanding Student Paper Award: Nominations Deadline July 15, 2013
+The Michael C. Braswell/Anderson Publishing Outstanding Student Paper Award: The deadline has passed for 2014.

 Nominations to be sent to: Eric Fritsch, firstname.lastname@example.org.
 Copy nomination to: Ed Maguire, email@example.com.

 Nominations must include a carefully edited, electronic copy of the paper.

 For the outstanding student paper presented at the 2013 Annual Meeting.

 Papers must be authored only by a single student or students.

 Department Chairs and Faculty mentors are encouraged to assist by contacting student presenters and advising them of this opportunity.

 SAGE Junior Faculty Professional Development Teaching Award: The deadline has passed for 2014.